Streets for People. Streets for Connection.

-Open Streets connects residents to their neighborhood's amenities and to one another by providing safe spaces for physically-distanced walking, biking and rolling on city streets.
+The Open Streets program connects residents to their neighborhood's amenities and to one another by providing safe spaces for physically-distanced walking, biking and rolling on city streets.
 Open Streets are for exercise as well as for traveling to neighborhood restaurants, shops, parks, and more.
-The Open Streets pilot launched in Bethel this summer.
-More neighborhoods to come this fall!

 Frequently Asked Questions